PhysicsOfMobility/ridepy/doc/overview.rst

 Using parallelism
 -----------------
-Running theSimulator in a multi-node OpenMPI cluster is as simple as replacing :class:`SlowSimpleFleetState <fleet_state.SlowSimpleFleetState>` with :class:`MPIFuturesFleetState <fleet_state.MPIFuturesFleetState>`:
+Running ridepy in a multi-node OpenMPI cluster is as simple as replacing :class:`SlowSimpleFleetState <fleet_state.SlowSimpleFleetState>` with :class:`MPIFuturesFleetState <fleet_state.MPIFuturesFleetState>`: